-- Provide data for decision making to network and security management.
+- Provide data for decision-making as well as for network and security management.

-The output resulting from network commands can contribute data to the network baseline.
+The output resulting from network commands can give data to the network baseline.
 Commercial networks should have widespread baselines.
-Professional-grade software tools are available for storing and maintaining baseline information.
+Professional-grade software tools are also available for storing and maintaining baseline information.